pvanallen/delft-ai-toolkit/docs/toolkit-basics.md

 <img src="images/graph-loop-multiple-outs.png" width="600">

 ### Saving a graph
 As you are developing your graph, you should periodically copy the graph file to another location as a backup with a version number.
-This also allows you to use the graph in a different Unity project.
+This also allows you to use the graph in a different Unity project, or share it with someone.

 In particular, if you download a new version of the toolkit, you can simply copy your backup into the DelftToolkitGraphs folder in the project.
 See the below screen grab to see the location of the graph files.